Lyle Waggoner: Career

-By the mid-1960s, Waggoner was appearing regularly in television and films, including an episode of Gunsmoke (“The Wishbone” in 1966).
+By the mid-1960s, Waggoner was appearing regularly in television and films, including in an episode of Gunsmoke (“The Wishbone” in 1966).
 He was a finalist for the title role in the TV series version of Batman, but lost the role to Adam West.

 In 1967, he appeared in Catalina Caper (with Tommy Kirk, a former child actor trying to restart his career as a young adult), a film which would eventually be lampooned by Mystery Science Theater 3000.
 He also had a minor guest-starring role in the season-three episode "Deadliest of the Species" of the TV series Lost in Space.

 Also in 1967, Waggoner began a seven-year stint on The Carol Burnett Show, a comedy sketch and variety show, on which he appeared as an announcer and performer.
 In 1973, Waggoner posed semi-nude for a Playgirl centerfold.
 Waggoner left The Carol Burnett Show in 1974 in the hopes of advancing his career as a lead actor.
 His spot on the show was filled by frequent guest star Tim Conway (and his role as announcer by Ernie Anderson).
 He later appeared on some of the show's reunion specials.

 In 1976, Waggoner was appointed "mayor" of Encino, California, by the local chamber of commerce.
 The "mayor" is not an actual government official as Encino is not an independent town but rather part of the city of Los Angeles; the post is an honorary "goodwill ambassador" position.
 In addition to Waggoner, other holders of the title have included Steve Allen, Mike Connors, Fred Travalena, Ronnie Schell, and Cesare Danova.

 A year after leaving Carol Burnett, Waggoner landed the role of Steve Trevor for the pilot and first season of the television series Wonder Woman starring Lynda Carter.
-Initially set during World War II, when the subsequent two seasons advanced the timeline to the 1970s, Waggoner played Steve Trevor, Jr.
+The series was initially set in World War II but when the subsequent two seasons advanced the timeline to the 1970s, Waggoner played Steve Trevor, Jr.